gvwilson/sensibleadventures/cloudherd-tigers-boy/cloudherd-tigers-boy.md

 The *tralpa* turned on the circle of rebels surrounding the three royalists and belched enormously.
 Her hand flew to her mouth, and then she doubled over and retched, splattering half-digested breakfast and tea on her boots and the ground.
-"Wha---?" she tried to say, but then another spasm sent her to her knees.
+"Wha---?" she tried to say, but another spasm sent her to her knees.

 "Lower your sword, captain, or I'll make her tear herself in half."
 Scholar-Candidate Nangyal stood on the steps of the trading hall, an eerie